Temperz87/ShuLang/timeline.md

 ### Select LLVM instructions
 Yeah so I just call the right IR builder stuff and it works!!!!!!!!

 I found out that I can disable constant folding, so instead of creating alloca's I juset reference a dictionary I create.
 Hence me having to use the CFG again!
 This time the pass go forwards in a BFS fashion, and only visits blocks if their predecessors have been visited.
 Maybe there's a more memory effecient way to do this, but I'll worry about that later.

+### INTERMISSION: General cleanup and making pointers smart
+Here I separated some class definitions and declarations and used `shared_ptr`'s inside of ASTNodes instead of raw pointers. pybind11 doesn't play nice with unique pointers, hence me using shared ones instead; however if I ever decide to reorder instructions I'm sure it'll be easier to do with shared pointers instead of having to call move millions of times.

+I also realized that the way I was parsing nodes was doing right to left associativity instead of left to right, hence I had to fix that.
+I also added the `*` and binary `-` operator (which means if you want to declare a negative number you need to do `0 - number` as there's no unary version).

+This took a LONG time because I had to fix the parser and I spent a long time thinking about how associativity should work.

 ###  Act 1: Arithmetic, Integers, and Variables